hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/node/README.md

 ## setup/node
-This role generates Helm releases of Kubernetes StatefullSet for nodes of Stewards.
+This role generates Helm releases of Kubernetes StatefulSet for nodes of Stewards.

 ## Tasks:
 ### 1. Wait for namespace creation for stewards